joemasilotti/UI-Testing-Cheat-Sheet/README.md

 # UI Testing Cheat Sheet

 The included Xcode 7 project highlights working code with a simple Test Host.
-This was last updated for Xcode 7 Beta 6.
+This was last updated for Xcode 7 GM.

 ## Basic Functionality